-From 24th December to 1st January we will take over the Trinity Centre and the Julian Trust Night Shelter to run our annual Caring at Christmas project, supporting hundreds of people experiencing homelessness in the city this Christmas.
+From 24th December 2018 to 1st January 2019 we took over the Trinity Centre and the Julian Trust Night Shelter to run our annual Caring at Christmas project, supporting hundreds of people experiencing homelessness in the city this Christmas.

 In its 31st year, Caring at Christmas provides shelter, food, warmth, company, activities and entertainment alongside medical and emotional help and support for nine days over the Christmas period.

 Last Christmas over 700 volunteers came together to give around 1300 homeless and vulnerable people in Bristol food, warmth, company and shelter.

 Over the ten days that our Caring at Christmas 2018 project ran, we provided day support to an average of 84 people each day, bed spaces for an average of 47 people each night and served 3,902 meals.